 When a student conspicuously or consistently violates a rule of Christian conduct at school or in the community, administrators and staff must confront and minister to that individual.
 The goal is to lead the student to a recognition of the behavior as sin against God, repentance, acceptance of God's forgiving love in Jesus Christ, and a demonstration of intent to live a Christian life with the help of God.
 When appropriate, the administration and staff will utilize the resources of the student's parents, pastor, and other individuals and/or agencies which may help achieve the goal of ministry.
 Within this context it may be appropriate that a student be deprived of school privileges, including attendance.
 Removal from school does not mean that students involved are not forgiven.
-Rather, it is intended to emphasize the seriousness of the offense for a Christian school setting and teach the student the consequences of the behavior in much the same way that a failing grade may be the consequence of poor preparation for an exam.
+Rather, it is intended to emphasize the seriousness of the offense for a Christian school setting and teach the student the consequences of poor preparation for an exam.
 In that way, the student and the entire student body recognize the seriousness of sinful conduct.
 Our purpose is to value the Christian setting in which God seeks to accomplish His good and gracious will students.